Aiven-Open/s3-connector-for-apache-kafka/README.md

 3) Use default provider chain or custom provider

-    If you prefer to use AWS default provider chain, you can leave {`aws.access.key.id` and `aws.secret.access.key`} and {`aws.sts.role.arn`, `aws.sts.role.session.name`} can leave blank.
+    If you prefer to use AWS default provider chain, you can leave {`aws.access.key.id` and `aws.secret.access.key`} and {`aws.sts.role.arn`, `aws.sts.role.session.name`} blank.
 In case you prefer to build your own custom provider, pass the custom provider class as a parameter to `aws.credential.provider`

 It is important not to use both 1 and 2 simultaneously.